Advanced Induction Heating Concepts

 When considering this effect, it is useful to consider the eddy currents in a work piece as thin sleeves telescoped over each other.
 The total current of a work piece is obtained by taking the combined effect of all the individual currents in the individual sleeves.
 When a current flows in one sleeve, it inevitably has a magnetic effect upon the strength of the field through it, which automatically means that the voltage induced in lower sleeves is less.
 Deeper currents are smaller, and they lag in phase, but they are all of the same frequency.

-The effects of the skin effect can be encouraged by increasing the frequency.
+The effects of the skin effect becomes more pronounced by increasing the frequency.
 Conversely, the effect can be reduced by lowering the frequency, at the cost of efficiency.
 However, even with very low frequencies, if the work piece is large enough, there will be sufficient skin effect for efficient induction heating.
-There is no such thing as induction heating unless the current induced near the surface is larger than the current induced near the center of a solid bar.
-Consequently, there is no induction heating unless the power developed near the surface is larger than the power induced near the center.
+In all cases with induction heating the current induced near the surface is larger than the current induced near the center of a solid conductive part.

-Skin effect depends upon even more than just the frequency and the size of the workpiece.
-It also depends upon the magnetic and electric properties of the material from which the work piece is made.
+Skin effect depends upon more than just the frequency and the size of the workpiece.
+It also depends upon the temperature and magnetic and electric properties of the material from which the work piece is made.
+These properties can change with temperature and magnetic field intensity.
 Skin effect is more pronounced when the resistivity is low or magnetic permeability is high.

 Induction heated products do not rely on convection or radiation for the delivery of heat to the product surface.
 Instead, heat is generated on the surface of the product by the flow of current.
 The heat from the product surface is then transferred through the product with thermal conduction.
 The depth to which heat is generated directly using the induced current depends on something called the electrical reference depth.